-By default, you can send Session Collaboration invitations by email, in an instant message (IM), or by copying a link to the clipboard and forwarding the link to users.
+By default, you can send Session Collaboration invitations by email, in an instant message (Windows remote desktops only), or by copying a link to the clipboard and forwarding the link to users.
 To use the email invitation method, an email application must be installed.
-To use the IM invitation method, Skype for Business must be installed and configured.
+To use the IM invitation method for a Windows remote desktop, Skype for Business must be installed and configured.
 You can invite only users that belong to a domain that the server allows for authentication.
 You can invite up to five users by default.

 The Session Collaboration feature has the following limitations.

-You cannot use the Session Collaboration feature to share Linux remote desktop sessions or published application sessions.
+- You cannot use the Session Collaboration feature to share published application sessions.

 To invite users to join a remote desktop session, a Horizon administrator must enable the Session Collaboration feature.